tlswg/tls13-spec/draft-ietf-tls-tls13.md

 provided in the "key_share" extension in the original ClientHello.
 If either of these checks fails, then the client MUST abort the handshake with an "illegal_parameter" alert.
-Otherwise, when sending the new ClientHello, the client MUST append a new KeyShareEntry for the group indicated in the selected_group field to the groups in its original KeyShare.
-The remaining KeyShareEntry values MUST be preserved.
+Otherwise, when sending the new ClientHello, the client MUST replace the original "key_share" extension with one containing only a new KeyShareEntry for the group indicated in the selected_group field.

 Note that a HelloRetryRequest might not include the "key_share" extension if other extensions are sent, such as if the server is only sending a cookie.